Stage 1 Fire Restrictions are in effect for all of unincorporated Boulder County.

 Current Mosquito Activity in Boulder County

-BCPH looks at mosquitoes captured in traps throughout Boulder County and tracks the data for trends.
+BCPH examines mosquitoes captured in traps throughout Boulder County, tracking the data for trends.

 Current Total Mosquito Activity in Boulder County